 Can You Travel From Key West To Cuba?

-Because of the deteriorating situation between Cuba and the United States of America (politically), right now it is not possible to get a ferry, a cruise ship, or anything across water commercially to get from Key West to Cuba.
+Right now, it is not possible to get a ferry, a cruise ship, or anything across the water commercially to get from Key West to Cuba.

 But back to the subject, you can actually find a way, boat wise, and that is also to charter one!

-Can I go from Cuba to Key West by boat?
+Yes, you can go from Cuba to Key West by boat, again, technically.

 There is no similar service to take you from Cuba to Key West (and back) in 2022, but who knows, maybe that will change.

-No one really wants to leave, as they love dancing in the streets, hanging with family and friends over rum and salsa, and, love their country, basically.
-But yeah, I guess food and the future matter.
+No one really wants to leave, as they love dancing in the streets, hanging with family and friends over rum and salsa, and love their country.

-The flight time from Miami to Cuba the last time I made the journey, was around 50 minutes from take-off to landing, so hardly enough time to enjoy a Cuba Libre!
+The flight time from Miami to Cuba across the sea, the last time I made the journey, was around 50 minutes from take-off to landing, so hardly enough time to enjoy a Cuba Libre!

 Just for fun, I also found the following description on the internet describing the driving time from Miami to Cuba: